divnix/digga/doc/mkFlakeOptions.md

 *_Type_*:
-list of paths or path convertible to it
+list of path to a modules or anything convertible to it or path convertible to it

 *_Default_*